 If you get the joyous news of a positive pregnancy test, hormone therapy is continued for the pregnant woman until around the 10th week of pregnancy.

-31% of women who receive a frozen embryo will have a baby.
 Many factors can affect this number, including the freezing method, the age of the woman who donated the egg, and the quality of the embryos.
 Techniques have improved, so embryos frozen in the last ten years may have increased success rates.

 Studies show using frozen embryos does not affect the growth or health of your child in the future.